muhammadser1/DODGEBALL-LEGEND/README.md

 ## Week 6:
-I added several features to the game, including a practice room, two new rooms, balls, enemies, very easy quizzes, and a health system. (summary).
+Create more rooms.
+Create a practice room with three targets that the player must hit with balls to progress to room 2.
+Add two different types of balls, each with unique properties.
+Create very easy quizzes to allow the player to progress from one room to another.
+Add a restart and win menu, where the player wins the game by killing all the enemies, and the win menu appears.
+Implement a health system where the player's health decreases if they get hit by a ball

 https://github.com/muhammadser1/DODGEBALL-LEGEND/blob/main/week%201-6%20(summary).mp4